-Rheumatoid arthritis, osteoarthrosis and ankylosing spondylitis
+Rheumatoid Arthritis, osteoarthrosis, and ankylosing spondylitis:

-The usual dose is 500 mg to 1 g per day taken in two divided doses at 12 hour intervals.
-Where 1 g per day is needed either one 500 mg tablet twice daily or two 500 mg tablets in a single administration (morning or evening) is recommended.
-In the following cases a loading dose of 750 mg or 1 g per day for the acute phase is recommended:
+500 mg to 1 g per day in two divided doses at 12-hour intervals or alternatively, as a single administration.
+In the following cases a loading dose of 750mg or 1g per day for the acute phase is recommended:

-- a) In patients reporting severe night-time pain/or morning stiffness. - b) In patients being switched to Naproxen from a high dose of another antirheumatic compound. - c) In osteoarthrosis where pain is the predominant symptom.
+- a) In patients reporting severe night-time pain/or morning stiffness. - b) In patients being switched to Naproxen from a high dose of another anti-rheumatic compound. - c) In osteoarthrosis where pain is the predominant symptom.

-Acute gout
+Acute gout: